Skip to content

 Creating a transformation

-Braze Data Transformation enables you to build and manage webhook integrations to automate data flow from external platforms into Braze user profiles.
-This integrated user data can then power even more sophisticated marketing use cases.
+Braze Data Transformation enables you to build and manage webhook integrations to automate data flow from external platforms into Braze.
+These webhook integrations can then power even more sophisticated marketing use cases.
+You can build your Data Transformation from default code, or by using our dedicated template library to help you get started with certain external platforms.

 Prerequisites